equinix-labs/terraform-metal-kubernetes-bgp/README.md

 Kubernetes on Equinix Metal
 ====================

-This guide can be used as a reference to deploy Kubernetes on Equinix Metal bare-metal servers in a single metro.
+This guide can be used as a reference to deploy Kubernetes on Equinix Metal bare-metal servers across a single metro.

 | Component  | Version |
 | ---------- | ------- |